 \begin{remark} In $\S$\ref{sec:examples} the reader can find several examples illustrating the graph $G$ with infinitesimal polygons associated to particular pA mapping classes.
 In those illustrations the vertices of the graphs have been expanded to shaded discs which show the structure at the vertices.
 In the sketch of a train track that XTrain generates, the branches at each gate do not appear to be tangent to each other.
 This was done for ease in drawing the required figures.
 The reader should keep in mind that all the branches at each gate are tangent to each other. \end{remark}

 We recall properties of non-evanescent vertices that are preserved under a train track map:

-\begin{lem}{\em\cite[Proposition~3.3.3]{BH}} For $k\geq 3$, let $O_k$ be the set of odd vertices with $k$ gates, $E_k$ the set of even vertices with $k$ gates, and $P_k$ the set of partial vertices with $k$ gates.
+\begin{lemma}{\em(Proposition~3.3.3 of \cite{BH})} For $k\geq 3$, let $O_k$ be the set of odd vertices with $k$ gates, $E_k$ the set of even vertices with $k$ gates, and $P_k$ the set of partial vertices with $k$ gates.
 Then the restriction of $f:G\to G$ to each of these sets is a permutation of the set.

-Moreover, for each $($non evanescent$)$ vertex $v$ with at least three gates, $f$ induces a bijection between the gates at $v$ and the gates at $f(v)$ that preserves the cyclic order. \end{lem}
+Moreover, for each $($non evanescent$)$ vertex $v$ with at least three gates, $f$ induces a bijection between the gates at $v$ and the gates at $f(v)$ that preserves the cyclic order. \end{lemma}

 \begin{remark} The number of evanescent vertices of a train track representative is {\em not} an invariant of the underlying mapping class.
 Examples exist where a train track map has a representative with evanescent vertices, and another without. \end{remark}